Refining Skewed Perceptions in Vision-Language Contrastive Models through Visual Representations: Related Work

-\paragraph{Enhancing Group Robustness in VLMs.} VLMs have gained increased popularity for their ability to perceive the world through multiple modalities.
+\paragraph{Enhancing Group Robustness in VLCMs.} VLCMs have gained increased popularity for their ability to perceive the world through multiple modalities.
 Previous research has sought to enhance the robustness of vision classifiers by incorporating language features, using techniques such as attention maps~\citep{petryk2022guiding} and modifications to feature attributes~\citep{zhang2023diagnosing}.
-Significant advancements~\citep{yang2023mitigating, zhang2022contrastive} have been made in developing pre-trained multimodal models resistant to spurious correlations.
+Significant advancements~\cite{yang2023mitigating, zhang2022contrastive} have been made in developing pre-trained multimodal models resistant to spurious correlations.
 For instance, \citep{zhang2022contrastive} proposes a novel contrastive adapter that, when combined with transfer learning, improves group robustness.
 However, this method does not always lead to better results, especially for specific downstream applications.
-Conversely, \citep{yang2023mitigating} pioneers a fine-tuning strategy specifically designed to address spurious correlations with group labels in pre-trained multimodal models. \citep{chuang2023debiasing} addresses VLMs' bias in zero-shot classification by projecting out biased directions in the text embeddings.
-Unlike these approaches, our objective is to investigate the inherent skewed perception embedded in all text embeddings (including target class text and spurious attribute text) and explore the possibilities of using visual representations instead to distill the task-specific core features from VLMs like CLIP for downstream tasks, without the need for group annotations.
+Conversely, \citep{yang2023mitigating} pioneers a fine-tuning strategy specifically designed to address spurious correlations with group labels in pre-trained multimodal models. \citep{chuang2023debiasing} addresses VLCMs' bias in zero-shot classification by projecting out biased directions in the text embeddings. \citep{yuksekgonul2022and} proposes composition-aware hard negatives during training, which improves the model's ability to understand attributes, relations, and order significantly, leading to better performance on tasks that require compositional understanding.
+Unlike these approaches, our objective is to investigate the inherently skewed perception embedded in all text embeddings (including target class text and spurious attribute text) and explore the possibilities of using visual representations instead to distill the task-specific core features from VLCMs like CLIP for downstream tasks, without the need for group annotations.